Newfoundland and Labrador: Sports

 Mary Brown's Centre (formerly Mile One Centre) is an indoor arena in St. John's.

 Newfoundland and Labrador has a somewhat different sports culture from the rest of Canada, owing in part to its long history separate from the rest of Canada and under British rule.
-Ice hockey, however, remains popular; though operations ceased in April 2024, a minor league professional team called the Newfoundland Growlers of the ECHL played at Mary Brown's Centre (formerly Mile One Centre) in St. John's from the 2018–19 to 2023–24 seasons.
-The area had an intermittent American Hockey League presence with the St. John's Maple Leafs then St. John's IceCaps until 2017, and the Newfoundland Senior Hockey League had teams around the island.
-After the departure of the St. John's Fog Devils in 2008, Newfoundland and Labrador has been the only province in Canada to not have a team in the major junior Canadian Hockey League.
-However, this is set to change in 2025, with the Acadie–Bathurst Titan scheduled to relocate to St. John's to become Newfoundland Regiment in the QMJHL.
+Ice hockey, however, remains popular.
+St. John's is home to the Newfoundland Regiment of the QMJHL, who launched in 2025 and play their home games at Mary Brown's Centre.

+St. John's had previously been home to multiple now-defunct minor league hockey teams, including the St. John's Maple Leafs, St. John's IceCaps, St. John's Fog Devils, and Newfoundland Growlers.

+The Newfoundland Senior Hockey League organized teams around the island during its existence.

 Hurling and other Gaelic games have a very long history in the Province and continue to be played.

 Association football (soccer) and rugby union are both more popular in Newfoundland and Labrador than the rest of Canada in general.
 Soccer is hosted at King George V Park, a 6,000-seat stadium built as Newfoundland's national stadium during the time as an independent dominion.
 Swilers Rugby Park is home of the Swilers RFC rugby union club, as well as the Atlantic Rock, one of the four regional teams in the Canadian Rugby Championship.
 Other sports facilities in Newfoundland and Labrador include Pepsi Centre, an indoor arena in Corner Brook; and St. Patrick's Park, a baseball park in St. John's.